 US consumer prices rose 0.3% on higher gas, housing costs

-WASHINGTON – U.S. consumer prices increased 0.3% in April, led by more expensive gasoline, rents and appliances.
+WASHINGTON – U.S. consumer prices increased 0.3% in April, led by more expensive gasoline, apartment rents and appliances.

 The Labor Department said Friday that the consumer price index climbed 2% in the year ending in April.
 Excluding the volatile food and energy categories, core prices increased 0.1% last month and 2.1% from a year ago.

 The figures suggest inflation is mostly subdued, despite solid economic growth and rising wages, which typically push up prices.
-Federal Reserve policymakers took note of low inflation at their meeting last week but attributed it mostly to "transitory" factors.
+Federal Reserve policymakers took note of low inflation at their meeting last week, but Fed Chair Jerome Powell attributed it mostly to "transitory" factors.

 A big increase in gasoline costs drove more than two-thirds of April's price rise, while rents increased 0.4%.
 Food prices fell for the first time in nearly two years.